twirl/The-API-Book/README.md

 ## Current State and the Roadmap

-Right now Section I (‘API Design’) is finished.
-The Section is lacking readable schemes, I'll draw them later.
+Right now Section I (‘API Design’) and Section II (‘Backwards Compatibility’) are finished.
+The Sections are lacking readable schemes, I'll draw them later.

-The book will contain two more sections.
-  * Section II ‘Backwards Compatibility’ will cover growth issues.
-Major themes are:
-    * major sources of problems leading to backwards compatibility breach;
-    * interface decomposing allowing for third-party plugins and switching underlying technologies;
-    * structuring public and private parts of your API;
-    * versioning policies;
-    * common mistakes.
-  * Section III ‘API as a Product’ will be discussing non-technical issues:
+Section III ‘API as a Product’ will be discussing non-technical issues
   * what for the APIs exist;
   * monetizing APIs;
-    * making sure your understand users' needs and collect proper metrics;
+  * making sure you understand users' needs and collect proper metrics;
   * common practices, including AA issues and fraud problems;
   * organizing docs portal;
   * open source and community.

 I also have more distant plans on adding two more subsections to Section I.
   * Section Ia ‘JSON HTTP APIs’: